P79N6A/server/conf/mail/HOWTO.md

-this describes a full solution to email, all steps may not be needed in your use-case. everything except browsing is delegated to 3rd-party tools.
+this describes a full solution for email with everything except viewing delegated to 3rd-party tools.

 ## fetch mail